Topological data analysis: Statistics

 Real data is always finite, and so its study requires us to take stochasticity into account.
 Statistical analysis gives us the ability to separate true features of the data from artifacts introduced by random noise.
 Persistent homology has no inherent mechanism to distinguish between low-probability features and high-probability features.

 One way to apply statistics to topological data analysis is to study the statistical properties of topological features of point clouds.
 The study of random simplicial complexes offers some insight into statistical topology.
-K. Turner et al. offers a summary of work in this vein.
+Katharine Turner et al. offers a summary of work in this vein.